ibrahimwahid-149/Pac-man-project/README.md

-# Pac-man-project
+# Pac-Man Game

-A Pac-Man inspired arcade game built in Java with features including player authentication (signup and login), power-ups, and a leader board system that tracks player rankings based on scores.
+A Pac-Man style arcade game developed as a programming project.
+The game includes interactive gameplay, player accounts and ranking features.

+## Features
+- Classic Pac-Man gameplay
+- Player signup and login system
+- Power-ups that can be selected and affect gameplay
+- Ranking/leaderboard system users can view
+- Score tracking (highest at the top)

+## Technologies
+- HTML
+- CSS
+- Javascript
+- Object-Oriented Programming

+## Tools
+- Visual Studio Code
+- Git